-Whether you’re at full-scale “shelter in place” or simply practicing safe social distancing to avoid spreading the coronavirus, you may be wondering what it looks like to “love your neighbor as yourself” in this season.
+Whether you’re still sheltering in place or simply practicing safe social distancing to avoid spreading the coronavirus, you may be wondering what it looks like to “love your neighbor as yourself” in this season.
 How can we possibly serve others when we’re being told to stay as far away from others as possible?

 It may be a while before we can get back on the front lines of providing direct, in-person love and support to the people in our lives, but there is good news—we still have a ton of ways to stay connected to the needs of others and be the hands and feet of Jesus right where we are.

 The Coronavirus pandemic has given the entire world a shared experience like nothing we’ve ever seen.
 Each and every one of us is feeling the effects of the virus, whether our health is at risk, our job has been dramatically changed, our houses are suddenly full of people all of the time (or empty), or we feel the rising anxiety of the situation at an acute level.
 No matter the individual burdens we’re carrying, we could all use encouragement and people to listen.
 In short, we need each other.
 We need to be reminded that we’re not alone, and also that we are loved and cared for by a God who promises “peace that passes all understanding.”
 In this season, intentionally seek out people who may need encouragement and emotional support.
 Get on a video call or phone call and check in without an agenda.
 Send letters or gifts in the mail with words of encouragement.
 We all need it, so, like never before, we should know how to give it to others!